 DUAL DEGREE M.DIV./M.B.A.
-IN SOCIAL IMPACT PROGRAM
+IN MANAGEMENT PROGRAM

-Palmer Theological Seminary and College offers students the opportunity to earn credit toward a Master of Divinity (M.Div.) degree in conjunction with pursuing a Master of Business Administration (M.B.A.) degree in Social Impact through Eastern University's College of Business and Leadership.
+Palmer Theological Seminary offers students the opportunity to earn credit toward a Master of Divinity (M.Div.) degree in conjunction with pursuing a Master of Business Administration (M.B.A.) in Management through Eastern University's College of Business and Leadership.
 This arrangement enables full time students to earn both degrees in four years and at less cost than if they pursued the degrees separately.

-This dual degree program is designed to create the following opportunities:
+This dual degree program is designed to create the following

-- 1. Focused interdisciplinary inquiry into issues and concerns encompassing theology, business, and ethics. - Individual preparation for bi-vocational ministries that allow church ministers to engage in enterprises that have social impact on the community. - 3.
+- opportunities: 1.
+Focused interdisciplinary inquiry into issues and concerns encompassing theology, business, and ethics. - 2.
+Individual preparation for bi-vocational ministries that allow church ministers to engage in enterprises that have social impact on the community. - 3.
 Preparation of leaders in Christian institutions and organizations for high-level, faithful, and effective management.